Towards a possible solution to the Hubble tension with Horndeski gravity: Horndeski theory and its dynamics

-Another non-trivial characteristic of Horndeski theories is that the speed of GWs can evolve with time for models containing $G_4(\phi,X)$ and $G_5(\phi,X)$, as can be seen from Eqs. \ref{e:cs_cT} and \ref{e: alphaT}.
-The recent observations of GWs from LIGO-VIRGO collaboration and their electromagnetic counterparts put a very stringent bound on speed of GWs, such that \cite{Gong:2017kim, LIGOScientific:2017zic}
+Another non-trivial characteristic of Horndeski theories is that the speed of GWs can evolve with time for models containing $G_4(\phi,X)$ and $G_5(\phi,X)$, as can be seen from Eq. \ref{e:cTsqr} and in fact using Eqs. \ref{e:w1} and \ref{e:w4}, can be stated as